hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 More and more steps until he finally reaches the top.

 In a moment of doubt, he realized he was scared.
 The end of his quest was right behind that door.
 That was scary.
 What truths lay behind?
-You dare take a peek behind the courting of existence?
+Would he dare take a peek behind the courting of existence?

-He has been living his life in an unconscious level.
-Like within someone else's epic tale.
-An important role but not sure if as the protagonist or the antagonist.
+The Tower has been the price to pay for the life he chose.
+It would be a great relief to think of himself as a minion of Ka, but he had other choices, he always had.

 I'm here because of my matricide.
 Or Jake.
 I have forgotten the face of my father.

+He could have escaped with Susan, or stayed in Callas with Eddie and Susannah, he could have let the Man in Black go and spare Jake's life, maybe even teach him the ways of Eld.
+But no. He never gave up on the Tower, he just kept going like a slow mutant, never resting on the consequences, on the ones left behind.

 And all for what?
 What if nobody was there?